intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	it's possible to delete a frozen (and empty) cgroup, as well as create new sub-cgroups.

+	A write to cgroup.freeze affects every process currently in the cgroup or its descendants regardless of the writer's signal authority over those processes.
+The file therefore acts as a delegated stop knob: chowning it, or passing an open file descriptor to it, grants the recipient unconditional freeze authority over whatever lands in the subtree.
+Runtime authors should not delegate cgroup.freeze outside of the trust boundary of the cgroup itself.

   cgroup.kill
 	A write-only single value file which exists in non-root cgroups.
 	The only allowed value is "1".